As I watched the video I felt deeply disappointed and somewhat saddened for three reasons.

 We (our nation) tend to cast a very wide net when the “alleged culprits” are anything but white Christians.
 We spend untold millions keeping the nation safe from “them”.
 Think back to the American internment camps during WWII.

 A significant portion of the American population had lineage that hailed from Germany and Italy.
-Were they interned or even looked at suspiciously?
+Were they interned or even looked upon suspiciously?
 No. But the Americans whose lineage traced back to Japan were summarily scooped up and locked away in camps.
 They were the Americans who were interned.
 They were the ones who lost property and everything else.
 The politics of fear led to the post-Pearl Harbor internment of 120,000 Japanese-Americans, yet not a single one of the interned was ever found to have any connection to the Pearl Harbor bombing.
 We cast a wide net and scooped them all up regardless of anything they had done; regardless of their citizenship.
-Sixty percent of the interned were Americans.
+Sixty percent of the interned were Americans!!
 The only probable cause was the ethnic group these Americans were born into to.
 But what happened to those Americans whose ancestry traced back to Germany or Italy?
 Nothing.